mitranim/wordplay/readme.md

 koñtribution (to the well-being of the 🐴 tribe?) © Yury

-"the existence of a '.computer' implies the existence of a '.netputer'" © LJ
+"existence of a '.computer' implies existence of a '.netputer'" © LJ

 koñputer [🐴] © M